Battle of Lake Borgne: Battle

 After rowing for about thirty-six hours, the British approached the five American vessels drawn up in line abreast to block the channel between Malheureux Island and Point Claire on the mainland.
 At daybreak, Jones noticed the British rowboats nine miles to the east.
 As the British advanced, they spotted Alligator, immediately sent a few rowboats under Roberts to cut her off and the British quickly captured her at 9:30am.
 At 10 o'clock on the morning of December 14, the British boats had closed to within long gunshot by St. Joseph's Island.
 At this point Lockyer ordered the boats' crews to breakfast.
 Lockyer formed the boats into three divisions.
-He took command of the first, gave Montresor of Manly command of the second, and Roberts of Meteor command of the third.
+He took command of the first, gave Commander Henry Montresor of Manly command of the second, and Roberts of Meteor command of the third.
 When the British had finished their breakfast they returned to their oars and pulled up to the line of American gunboats.
 The main battle came at 10:39 am.
 The British were rowing against a strong current and under a heavy fire of round and grapeshot.

 The American sailors killed or wounded a number of the rowboat crews in the process, including most of the men in Lockyer's boat.
 Eventually the range closed and the British sailors and marines began to board the American vessels.
 At 11:50am Lockyer personally boarded Gunboat No. 156, Jones's vessel.
 Both Lockyer and Jones sustained severe wounds.
 One rowboat from Tonnant, commanded by Lieutenant James Barnwell Tattnall grappled the gunboat and was sunk, all of its boarding party transferred to the other rowboats.
 Jones states that at 12:10pm the British captured Gunboat No. 156 and turned her guns against her sister ships.
 The gunboat fired her broadsides and assisted the capture of the remaining American craft.
 One by one, the British took the other four American gunboats.
 The engagement was over at 12:30pm.
 Lockyer had hypothesised that boarding and capturing the rest of the American flotilla took five minutes, rather than the twenty minutes in Jones's account.